 When cycling, the best way to make sure you’re ready for any weather is to bring layers that can be put on and taken off during the day as temperatures change.
 Clothing made from lightweight wool, cotton blend, nylon, TENCEL, etc, are great for comfort and moisture-wicking.
 A windbreaker or light shell is also useful for brisk mornings.
 We highly recommend padded cycling shorts, which make your days on the bike a lot more comfortable.

-HELMET: Since this is a piece of equipment that will be strapped to your head for hours at a time, and for consecutive days, we highly recommend guests bring their own helmets to maximize comfort.
-We are more than happy to provide helmets for riders who do not already have a helmet that they are comfortable with wearing.
-Please let us us know if you need to borrow a helmet, and we’ll have one ready for you.
+HELMET: Helmets are required for all riders, no exceptions.
+Since this is a piece of equipment that will be strapped to your head for hours at a time, and for consecutive days, we highly recommend guests bring their own helmets to maximize comfort.
+If you do not plan to bring a helmet with you to Japan, please let us know, and we’ll have one ready for you.

 CLIP-IN CYCLING SHOES: Cycling shoes with cleats and clip-in pedals can be excellent for both comfort and performance.
 For riders who want to clip-in, we ask that you bring your pedals from home.
 Cycling shoes are not necessary, and our bikes will come with flat pedals for riders who do not want to clip in.
 For comfort, please make sure that your bike shoes have a stiff (and preferably, flat) sole.

 GLOVES: Gloves provide much-needed padding for your hands and will prevent them from getting sore and tired as you ride.
-We highly recommend purchasing padded cycling gloves, either from your local bike shop at home, or once you arrive in Japan.
+We highly recommend purchasing padded cycling gloves, either from your local bike shop, or once you arrive in Japan.

 SADDLE: While most of our guests are happy with our bike set-up, including bike saddle, we know that some riders have particular needs when it comes to saddle fit.
 For these riders, we highly recommend bringing your trusty saddle from home.
 A happy pelvis makes a happy cyclist!